Johnson County Community Rallies To Support Local Boy With Life Threatening Disease

 Many people the last couple of days of the tournament, have taken those few minutes, swabbing their mouths, in hopes they can help 6-year-old Grant Garrett of De Soto.

-Earlier this year Grant was diagnosed with aplastic anemia, making him in dire need of a lifesaving bone marrow transplant.
+Earlier this year Garrett was diagnosed with aplastic anemia, making him in dire need of a lifesaving bone marrow transplant.

 So, there are currently no matches for grant on the registry.

-"When you are a patient looking for a donor, you’re looking for someone who has a blood type, the Human Leukocyte Antigen (HLA) blood type that matches yours as close as possible," says Tracie Howell the account manager for Be the Match in the KC metro area.
+"When you are a patient looking for a donor, you’re looking for someone who has a blood type, the Human Leukocyte Antigen (HLA) blood type that matches yours as close as possible," said Tracie Howell, the account manager for Be the Match in the KC metro area.

-Right now, Grant and his parents are in Wisconsin for treatment, just hoping a match can be found soon.
+Right now, Garrett and his parents are in Wisconsin for treatment, just hoping a match can be found soon.

 Grant’s parents say they’re grateful for all the community support.
-The tournament did end today, so if you couldn’t make it out to support, you can see how you can still help on our Found it On Five section on KCTV5.com
+The tournament did end today, so if you couldn’t make it out to support, you can visit Be The Match by clicking here.

 (0) comments